Implementing real polyhedral homotopy: Real polyhedral homotopy implementation

 \subsection{\texttt{rph\_track}}

-Our function \texttt{rph\_track} takes a list of binomial systems $B$ and a polynomial system $F$ as its input.
+Our function \texttt{rph\_track} takes an object \texttt{Binomial\_system\_data} $B$ and a polynomial system $F$ as its input.
 It returns the output of tracking the real solutions of the binomial systems to the target system.
 For our running example, the function returns all real solutions to $F=0$ and no nonreal solutions.

 \begin{leftbar}

 \end{leftbar}